 This year, Noff’s closest friends are Penny and Julie (not their real names).
 They all like dancing, they all like to dress up and they all like the same games.
-At the beginning of the year, they played well together, and Noff returned from school with stories about their inventions and about others wanting to take part in their games because they were so much fun.
+At the beginning of the year, they played well together.
+Then, Noff returned from school with stories about their inventions and about others wanting to take part in their games because they were so much fun.
 So far, so good.

-After a while, the 3 girls discovered they could continue their friendship on the phone.
-Little as they are, they wrote down and memorized the other’s phone numbers and rang one another to talk about absolutely nothing in an excited voice, while walking around the house for 10 minutes.
+After a while, the three girls discovered they could continue their friendship on the phone.
+Little as they are, they wrote down and memorized the others’ phone numbers.
+And they rang one another to talk about absolutely nothing in an excited voice, while walking around the house for 10 minutes.

 The phone triangle, however, created a different dynamic among them, because there were only two of them in any conversation after school.
 This gradually turned into a somewhat of a competition – “You rang her yesterday?
 Why didn’t you ring me too?”

 Then, our family went abroad for 6 weeks.
-During this trip, Noff had some very interesting time, but she still managed to have enough boring moments to remember her friends and miss them.
+During this trip, Noff had some very interesting time.
+But she still managed to have enough boring moments to remember her friends and miss them.
 “Can I call them?” she asked, and we eventually found a good time to ring.

-During the remainder of our trip, Noff did not enjoy her food or her time too much and cried over absolutely nothing at all.
+During the remainder of our trip, Noff didn’t enjoy her food or her time too much and cried over absolutely nothing at all.
 We talked to her about the phone conversation with her friend and told her that many kids say this to their friends as a way to express anger or even as a strange way to say they miss them (“You went away and left me behind”).

 Finally, after 3 grueling weeks, Noff went back to school.
 She dreaded that moment so much, she asked Ronit to come to class with her.
 As soon as she entered, her classmates ran to her in excitement, hugged her and welcomed her back, especially her friend Julie, who had every intention of being her friend.
-Within seconds, Noff would not have noticed if Ronit had turned into a pumpkin.
+Within seconds, Noff wouldn’t have noticed if Ronit had turned into a pumpkin.

 Why am I telling you all this?
 Because having an odd number of friends can become a problem very quickly for kids.
-Ronit and I have seen this so many times that we make sure it does not happen in sleepovers and other gatherings.
+Ronit and I have seen this so many times we make sure it does’t happen in sleepovers and other gatherings.
 2, 4 or 6 kids together can play well for a long time and have lots of fun, but 3 or 5 kids will get into a power struggle more often than not.

-Even the most socially skilled kids get sucked into the “odd number power struggle”, because nobody wants to be left alone and everybody wants to get the most attention.
+Even the most socially skilled kids get sucked into the “odd number power struggle”.
+Because nobody wants to be left alone and everybody wants to get the most attention.
 When 2 kids play initially and the 3rd one joins, you can see this happening clearly.

 So help your kids have fun with friends and keep the number even.